feathr-ai/feathr/README.md

 ## Community Guidelines

 Build for the community and build by the community.
-Check out [Community Guidelines](CONTRIBUTING.md).
+Check out the [Community Guidelines](CONTRIBUTING.md).

 ## Slack Channel